roberthead/ruby_on_rails_tutorial/README.md

 ##### Mixing Modules into a Class

 Ruby has a singly-rooted inheritance hierarchy.
 If we want to "inherit" behavior from more than one place, we can organize behavior into modules.

+Module are defined using, you guessed it, the `module` keyword.
+Inside the module, we can define methods just like inside a class.

     module Feedable
       def feed